cissa-unimelb/discord-airtable-automation/README.md

 - ```includes```: List of field IDs that the automation includes.
 Every time the automation runs, the data in these fields will always be included alongside.

 Examples of existing automations can be found in ```/automation/handlers.py```.
 All automations must be declared in the same file (attempts to declare automations in other files will likely result in circular imports due to the way files are imported in this project).

+### Modifying tasks

+Existing automations can be modified directly by editing the content of its function, without modifying anything else.

+If any of the watched/included fields needs to be changed (e.g automation needs to watch additional fields), the airtable wehbhook needs to be rebuilt.
+In order to do that, the **function name needs to be changed and it must be unique**.
+The service maps airtable webhooks to python functions via its name, so it'll treat any functions with a new name as a new webhook.

+### Deleting tasks

+Tasks can be deleted by simply deleting its respective python function.